nobuyuki83/delfem2/readme.md

 # DelFEM2

 A framework for geometry processing and FEM simulation including all the components -- shape editing, meshing, FEM simulation, linear solver, visualization.

+DelFEM2 is aiming a interactive digital engineering and authoring tool.

 Aside from the C++ implementation, python wrapper, called PyDelFEM2, is provided.

 The implementation is based on the [DelFEM](https://github.com/nobuyuki83/DelFEM) library